 The goals you can achieve are increasing a behavior or decreasing a behavior.

-Trying to remember the types of operant conditioning can be difficult, but here’s a simple cheat-sheet to help you.
+Remembering operant conditioning types can be difficult, but here's a simple cheat sheet to help you.

 Reinforcement is increasing a behavior.